local-first-web/.github/profile/README.md

 | 🌩 online backup          |          ⛔           |        ✅        |           ✅            |
 | 🔃 continuous updates    |          ⛔           |        ✅        |           ✅            |

+---

-These repositories provide tools to make it easier to build secure, distributed applications in the browser, with no need for a single centralized server.
+The repositories you'll find here provide tools to make it easier to build secure, distributed applications in the browser, with no need for a single centralized server.

 <table>